rorosen/zeekstd/README.md

 ## Decompression

-Streaming decompression can be achieved using the `Decoder` struct.
+Decompression can be achieved with a `Decoder`.

 ```rust no_run
 use std::{fs::File, io};